it-praktyk/PowerShell-Random-Works/README.md

 Get-WindowsHotfixes

-Powershell script intended for checking Windows Server hosts for hotfixes and updates published for Hyper-V and Failover Cluster rule in Windows Server 2012
+PowerShell script intended for checking Windows Server hosts for hotfixes and updates published for Hyper-V and Failover Cluster rule in Windows Server 2012

 First version of the script was published at 24 May 2013 by Cristian Edwards on his blogs http://blogs.technet.com/b/cedward/archive/2013/05/24/validating-hyper-v-2012-and-failover-clustering-2012-hotfixes-and-updates-with-powershell.aspx